How to optimize HTML structure for SEO

-This guide covers essential practices for structuring your HTML to maximize SEO.
+This guide covers essential practices for structuring your HTML for both audiences.

 Search engines rely on crawlers to find and analyze web content.
 Google's crawler, Googlebot, works like the Chrome browser without human control.